Can you invest in carbon credits? A complete 2026 guide

 EU ETS: the most investable carbon market

 EU ETS allowances are the most liquid and institutionally established carbon instrument.
-EUAs are traded on ICE Endex and other exchanges, with significant financial participation alongside industrial buyers.
-The price has ranged from under €5 in 2017 to over €100 in 2023, and was approximately €68 in May 2026.
+EUAs (European Union Allowances) are traded on ICE Endex and other exchanges, with significant financial participation alongside industrial buyers.
+The price has ranged from under €5 in 2017 to over €100 in 2023, but it moves daily, so investors should check current market data before treating any article figure as a live quote.

 Carbon ETFs and ETCs available to UK investors

-| Product | Market exposure | Structure | OCF | Notes |
+| Product | Market exposure | Structure | OCF (ongoing charges figure) | Notes |

 |---|---|---|---|---|

-| SparkChange Physical Carbon EUA ETC | EU ETS (EUAs) | Physically backed ETC | ~0.89% | Holds real EUAs; LSE listed |
+| SparkChange Physical Carbon EUA ETC (exchange-traded commodity) | EU ETS (EUAs) | Physically backed ETC | ~0.89% | Holds real EUAs; LSE listed |

 | WisdomTree Carbon ETC | EU ETS (EUA futures) | Futures-based ETC | ~0.35% | Futures roll costs apply |

-| iPath Series B Carbon ETN | Global carbon markets | Exchange-traded note | ~0.45% | US-listed; less accessible to UK retail |
+| iPath Series B Carbon ETN (exchange-traded note) | Global carbon markets | Exchange-traded note | ~0.45% | US-listed; less accessible to UK retail |

 | KraneShares Global Carbon Strategy ETF (KRBN) | EU ETS + California + RGGI | Futures-based ETF | ~0.78% | US-listed; broad carbon market exposure |